Brian Johnson: Early career

 Johnson's first band was the Gobi Desert Canoe Club.
 He was also in a band called Fresh.
 From 1970, Johnson played with cabaret/club band the Jasper Hart Band, performing songs from the musical Hair as well as soft-rock/pop songs of the time.
-He and other members of the band went on to form Geordie.
+He and other members of the band formed Geordie.

-His first and only solo single, "I Can't Forget You Now", he released also as a member of Geordie in January 1976 on the Red Bus label.
+Johnson released his first and only solo single, "I Can't Forget You Now", as a member of Geordie in January 1976 on the Red Bus label.
 In 1982, a compilation including ten of Geordie's 1973–1976 songs, was issued as Brian Johnson's solo album Strange Man on the MCA label.
 The U.S. 1989 CD Keep On Rocking, with re-recorded versions of the band's twelve known songs, was released under the name of Brian Johnson and Geordie as well as the Australian 1991 compilation CD Rockin' With The Boys 1972–1976.

 AC/DC

 Following Bon Scott's death, the remaining members of the band briefly considered quitting, before concluding that Scott would have wanted AC/DC to continue.
 Various candidates were considered for his successor, including ex-Back Street Crawler vocalist Terry Slesser and Slade's Noddy Holder, who declined, before selecting Johnson.

-AC/DC guitarist and co-founder Angus Young later recalled, "I remember the first time I had ever heard Brian's (Johnson) name was from Bon.
-Bon had mentioned that he had been in England once touring with a band and he had mentioned that Brian had been in a band called Geordie and Bon had said 'Brian Johnson, he was a great rock and roll singer in the style of Little Richard.'
+AC/DC guitarist and co-founder Angus Young later recalled, "I remember the first time I had ever heard Brian's name was from Bon".

+"Bon had mentioned that he had been in England once touring with a band and he had mentioned that Brian had been in a band called Geordie and Bon had said 'Brian Johnson, he was a great rock and roll singer in the style of Little Richard.'
 And that was Bon's big idol, Little Richard.
 I think when he saw Brian at that time, to Bon it was 'Well he's a guy that knows what rock and roll is all about.'
 He mentioned that to us in Australia.
 I suppose when we decided to continue, Brian was the first name that Malcolm and myself came up with, so we said we should see if we can find him."

 The band agreed immediately that Johnson's performing style fit AC/DC's music.
 In March 1980 Johnson received a phone call inviting him to London to audition as the new vocalist for AC/DC.
 As a big AC/DC fan, he was happy to oblige.
 Malcolm remembers the day: "We were all sitting there going, Where's this guy Brian?
 He should have been here an hour ago.
 'Oh him?
 He's downstairs playing pool with the roadies' – so we thought, well, at least he plays pool."